mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md

   ### Add Parameters to the Logical Unit

-- If you wish to add parameters to the LU, do the following:

-  - Deploy your LU to Fabric debug server.
+1. Deploy the LU to the Fabric debug server.

-  - Copy the **trnLuParams** translation object from the TDM_LIBRARY LU to the LU.
+2. Copy the **trnLuParams** translation object from the TDM_LIBRARY LU to the LU.

-  - Edit the **trnLuParams**.
+3. Edit the **trnLuParams**.
 Populate  the parameter name and the SQL query of each parameter.
 The SQL query runs on the LU.
-The query must  return only one column to be populated into the parameter column of LU_PARAMS table.
-Note that you can validate each SQL query by clicking on the SQL button for each record to open the [Query Builder](/articles/11_query_builder/02_query_builder_window.md) where you can populate the DB connection **fabric** and select your LU.
-See the example below:
+The query must  return only one column to be populated into the parameter column of the LU_PARAMS table.
+To validate an QL query, click the SQL button on the record to open the [Query Builder](/articles/11_query_builder/02_query_builder_window.md) where you can populate the **Fbric** DB connection and select the LU.
+For example:

     ![trnLuParams](images/trnLuParams_example.png)

-  - Edit the **LU_PARAMS** table.
-Each parameter defined for **trnLuParams**, must be added to the LU table as a separate column.
-Set the type of all columns to be **text**.
-See the example below:
+4. Edit the **LU_PARAMS** table.
+Each parameter defined for the **trnLuParams** must be added to the LU table as a separate column.
+Set the type of all columns to **text**.
+For example:

     ![Lu_Params](images/lu_params_example.png)

-- The **fnEnrichmentLuParams** enrichment function runs the SQL queries of the **trnLuParams** and populates each column of the LU_PARAMS by the results of its related SQL query.
+5. The **fnEnrichmentLuParams** enrichment function runs the SQL queries of the **trnLuParams** and populates each column of the LU_PARAMS by the results of its related SQL query.
 Each parameter's column contains a JSON with the values of the parameter.
 Each parameter can contain several values, separated by a comma.
-See example below:
+For example:

   ![lu params](images/populated_lu_params_example.png)

-- **Notes:**
+**Notes:**

 - The COLUMN_NAME value of the trnLuParams must be identical to the column_name added to LU_PARAMS table.
 - The COLUMN_NAME value is displayed by the TDM GUI when the user selects parameters for the task.
 - Do not include spaces or special characters in the parameter names.

-    If you do not need to define parameters on  an LU, you need to add to your LU LU_PARAMS table with two fields only: ENTITY_ID and SOURCE_ENVIRONMENT.
+If you do not need to define parameters on an LU, add the LU LU_PARAMS table with the ENTITY_ID and SOURCE_ENVIRONMENT fields.